postman721/Clonix/README.md

 python3 clonix.py```
 ```

+<b> Notice since this is the first version of this game, some bugs might exist.
+Report them back if you find them. </b>

 ## License

 This project is licensed under the GNU General Public License v2.0.
 See the LICENSE file for more details.